githubacct0/kalos-frontend/README.md

 ## Making Network Requests

 We use an RPC client to handle all backend requests.
-A list of available clients can be found here (ADD LINK).
 Each client exposes the same 5 methods:

 - Get: Fetch a single entitiy